 California law requires vehicles to be currently registered if they are driven, towed, stored, or parked on public roads or highways at any time during the registration period.

 If the registered owner decides to register the vehicle, full registration renewal fees are due.
-If the registered owner has moved and did not notify the department, he/she may not receive a vehicle registration renewal notice.
+If the registered owner has moved and did not notify DMV, they may not receive a vehicle registration renewal notice.
 It is the registered owner’s responsibility to pay the registration renewal fees on time.